-(b) Application.

-(1) Rescue and firefighting equipment and services shall be provided at an airport.

-Public or private organization suitably located and equipped, may be designated to provide the rescue and firefighting services.
-It is intended that the fire station housing these organizations be normally located on the airport, although an off- airport location is not precluded provided the response time can be met.

-(2) Where an airport is located close to water/swampy areas, or difficult terrain, and where a significant portion of approach or departure operations takes place over these areas, specialist rescue services and firefighting equipment appropriate to the hazard and risk shall be available.
+- (b) Application. - (1) Rescue and firefighting equipment and services shall be provided at an airport when serving commercial air transport operations. - Public or private organization suitably located and equipped, may be designated to provide the rescue and firefighting services.
+It is intended that the fire station housing these organizations be normally located on the airport, although an off-airport location is not precluded provided the response time can be met. - (2) Where an airport is located close to water/swampy areas, or difficult terrain, and where a significant portion of approach or departure operations takes place over these areas, specialist rescue services and firefighting equipment appropriate to the hazard and risk shall be available.